FirelyTeam/firely-docs/vonk/deployment/yellowbutton.rst

 Further steps
 -------------

 Yellow Button is an easy way to get started with Vonk FHIR Server.
-But there are many other :ref:`deployment` options for the server.
+But there are many other :ref:`deployment options <deployment>` for the server.
 Besides that you can add your own plugins with :ref:`vonk_components`, or build a :ref:`vonk_facade` with Vonk.

 .. _Simplifier: https://simplifier.net